oak-security/cosmwasm-ctf/ctf-03/README.md

 - Proxy contract is configured to flash loan contract.

 **:star: Goal for the challenge:**
-- Demonstrate how a unprivileged user can drain all funds from the flash loan contract.
+- Demonstrate how an unprivileged user can drain all funds from the flash loan contract.

 ## Scoring